OpenEvalProject/evals/manuscripts/elife-24231/v1/manuscript.md

 Fitting procedures were carried out with MCDOSE 2.0 software using a Markov Chain Monte Carlo (MCMC) approach based on the Metropolis-Hastings algorithm.
 The program uses a Bayesian framework, where the solution is presented as a full probability distribution of the equivalent dose (Metropolis et al., 1953).
 DE values were obtained by fitting a Single Saturating Exponential (SSE) at the appropriate maximum irradiation dose (Dmax) following Duval and Grün (2016) (using 1767 Dmax = 1264 Gy, 1788 Dmax = 2465 Gy, 1810 Dmax = 2735 Gy and 1841 Dmax = 3526 Gy).

+Dating protocols: U series analysis – The U and Th concentrations in each of the enamel fragments and surrounding dentine were measured by laser ablation, using an ESI NW193 ArF Excimer laser coupled to a MC-ICPMS Neptune Plus at the UoW.
+Sections of enamel and dentine were mapped using small rasters to document compositional variability in the teeth and constrain diffusion processes (Figure 9a).

 ![Figure 9.](https://cdn.elifesciences.org/articles/24231/elife-24231-fig9-v1.jpg)

-**Figure 9.:** Tables 4 and 5.(a) Comparison of sampling grids across the enamel-dentine boundary measured by SCU-UoW (red lines) vs. GU-ANU (blue circles).
+**Figure 9.:** (a) Comparison of sampling grids across the enamel-dentine boundary measured by SCU-UoW (red lines) vs. GU-ANU (blue circles).
 SCU-UoW (red lines) measured a series of parallel, shallow (<5 μm) pits along grid lines across the teeth and averaged U concentrations across each grid.
 GU-ANU (blue circles) measured the average composition of the tooth in single spots that were laser-bored along profiles across the teeth, and report results for each spot. (b, c) Locations of LA-ICP-MS spot analyses for teeth samples 1788 (b) and 1810 (c) conducted by GU-ANU.
-The detailed transects are shown in panels (d) to (h).DOI: http://dx.doi.org/10.7554/eLife.24231.020
+The detailed transects are shown in panels (d) to (h).

 A total of 86 separate U-series analytical runs were performed across the dentine and enamel surface for the three H. naledi teeth.
 Each individual run consists of an average value obtained across a raster or ablation track measuring 200 μm x 700 μm in size; that is, a succession of short measurements was taken along a raster and then averaged into one value.
 Measurements were performed at an ablation rate of 20 Hz and a translation speed of 50 μm/s.